Abohlool/Film-Festival/docs/DESIGN.md

 * No tracking of venue details beyond room names.
 * No financial transactions or budgeting.
 * No sponsor or partner management.
-* No detailed schedule conflict detection for rooms or coordinators.

 ## Representation